JAlcocerT/JAlcocerT/content/blog/eng-project-mechanism.md

 A **headless CMS setup**, finally!

-All thanks to the HUGO Theme, Compose.
+All thanks to the HUGO Theme, Compose: https://github.com/onweru/compose/

 Its great to see that: